 Securing the Cover

 Of course, that only secures the frame.
 Most covers (mine is a single piece, shaped cover – as most ‘smaller’ polytunnels are) are secured to the frame using fabric ties on the inside.
 These are tied around the frame and into a knot.
 If you’re fortunate, yours will have quite a lot of these.
 These certainly help, but I have found in the past they have a habit of loosening over time.
 As they loosen, the cover can begin to lift, which puts extra strain on the remaining ties.

 Fortunately, most covers have a little extra at the bottom – a ‘skirt’, if you like.
-Most people, myself included, dig a small trench around the frame, insert this skirt into it and re-cover with the removed soil.
+Most people dig a small trench around the frame, insert this skirt into it and re-cover with the removed soil.
 I’ve found this to be effective.
-If that sounds like a bit too much effort, you could instead simply place some slabs or heavy stones on top of the skirt – but be careful not to rip the cover, which is surprisingly easy to do.
+If that sounds like a bit too much effort, you could instead place some slabs or heavy stones on top of the skirt.
+But be careful not to rip the cover, which is surprisingly easy to do.

-Ensuring your tunnel stays where you want it, and not on a neighbouring plot, does rely somewhat on the quality of the frame too.
-If you have a relatively weak frame, the kind that is assembled by ‘pushing’ parts together, rather than screwing – then it’s worthwhile trying to strengthen the frame a bit – either with a strong tape.
+Ensuring your tunnel stays where you want it, and not on a neighbouring plot, relies on the quality of the frame too.
+If you have a relatively weak frame, the kind that is assembled by ‘pushing’ parts together, rather than screwing – then it’s worthwhile trying to strengthen the frame a bit.
 Having had a few of those over the years though, it’s somewhat inevitable that at some point the frame will fail.
 If you haven’t purchased yet, I’d strongly recommend ensuring you have a strong, and heavy, frame to start with.

 Regardless of how you choose to anchor your polytunnel, it’s also worth putting some hotspot tape between the frame and cover – this helps the cover last an extra season or two.